Anthrax (American band): Worship Music and For All Kings (2010–2018)

-Since Belladonna's return to Anthrax, the band has been nominated for three Grammys, in 2012, 2013, and 2014.
+Since Belladonna's return to Anthrax, the band has been nominated for three Grammys, in 2012, 2013, and 2014, for "I'm Alive" their cover of "T.N.T." and "Neon Knights".

 The band began 2016 with a short US tour with Lamb of God and released their eleventh studio album For All Kings on February 26, 2016.
 The album debuted on the Billboard 200 charts at number 9, surpassing the number 12 debut of Worship Music.
 In March, they opened for Iron Maiden on the Latin American leg of their The Book of Souls World Tour.
 Anthrax spent the summer playing festivals in Europe before embarking on a fall US and Canadian tour with Slayer and Death Angel.
 The band continued to tour within the next two years, embarking on The Killthrax Tour with Killswitch Engage twice (in 2017 and 2018), and along with Lamb of God, Behemoth, Testament, Napalm Death and Obituary, they supported Slayer on their final world tour from May to December 2018.

 On February 1, 2017, the band embarked on the 70,000 Tons of Metal cruise.
 They played two sets and became the first of the "Big Four" to attend the open seas festival.
 During the theater set, they played a cover of Stormtroopers of Death's "March of the S.O.D." and debuted the song "Blood Eagle Wings".

 In a March 2017 interview, drummer Charlie Benante revealed that there were a few unreleased tracks from the For All Kings sessions that could serve as a genesis for the next Anthrax album, stating, "I think there are two or three that we could dust off and use as a starting point."

 The band's recording of "Antisocial" was prominently featured in the 2017 movie It but was not included on its official soundtrack release.